 KATIE BYE, IT Director, Michigan Farm Bureau

-Strong Networks Are Key for Future-Ready SMBs
+Strong Networks for SMBs Are Key for Future-Readiness

 Another requirement of business resilience is strong networking.
 Not only is it crucial for collaboration, but it’s also at the center of many of the new business models and processes that small businesses have adopted over the past year.
 Those virtual products and services, coupled with the increased strain of both remote and in-office workers, mean that networks have a lot of operations to support.